-After switching on the controller, before the sleep delay time is initiated (if enabled in F12), the set bake temperature must be reached, steam recovery time elapsed, and a bake cycle started and stopped.
+After switching on the controller, before the sleep delay time is initiated (if enabled in F12), the set bake temperature must be reached, steam recovery time elapsed and a bake cycle started and stopped.

-After the STOP button has been pressed at the end of a bake, the sleep delay timer counts down until it reaches 0.
-At this point, the controller switches into sleep mode (SLP displayed in temperature window) and the oven will drop to a pre-set fall back temperature of 170°C (338°F), which it will maintain.
+Once the stop bake button (2) has been pressed at the end of a bake, the sleep delay timer counts down until it has timed out.
+At this point the controller switches into sleep mode (SLP displayed in temperature window) and the oven will drop to a pre-set fall back temperature of 170 deg c, which it will maintain.

-Be aware that the damper closes when oven goes into sleep mode.
+Note - damper closes when oven goes into sleep mode.

-Pressing any button during the sleep mode delay time will not affect the countdown, apart from the ON/OFF button which switches the controller off.
-Pressing the START or STOP buttons resets the countdown timer.
+Pressing any button during the sleep mode delay time will not affect the countdown, apart from the O/I button which switches the controller off.
+Pressing the start/stop bake buttons will reset the countdown timer.

-Pressing any button while in sleep mode (except the LIGHT button - which operates as normal - and the panel ON/OFF) brings the controller out of sleep mode.
-The oven then heats up to its previous set bake temperature.
-A typical recovery time from 170°C to 230°C (338°F to 446°F) is approximately 15 minutes.
+Pressing any button while in sleep mode (apart from lights on/off(4) - which operates as normal and the panel O/I on/off(1), which will turn the controller off) will bring it out of sleep mode, at which point the oven will heat up to its previous set bake temperature (typical recovery time from 170 deg c to 230 deg c is 15 minutes approx)

-Be aware that if no buttons on the controller are pressed after exiting sleep mode, the controller returns to sleep mode after the sleep delay time has expired.
+Note - if no buttons on the controller are pressed after exiting sleep mode, the controller will switch back into sleep mode, after the sleep delay time has expired.